How ChessGate's AI Personalities Work

 A Simple Example

-- It matches Karpov's known style perfectly
+- It matches Karpov's known style

 - It's the kind of move the real Karpov played in thousands of games